 - IT governance

 - Evaluated and reported on the independence of the external auditor

 - Reviewed the quality and effectiveness of the external audit process

 - Based on its satisfaction with the results of activities outlined above, recommended to the board that Deloitte should be reappointed for 2019, with Mr Mashifane nominated as the registered auditor

 - Determined fees to be paid and terms of engagement of the auditor

 - Ensured the appointment of the auditor complies with the Companies Act and other relevant legislation

 The committee has satisfied itself of the appropriateness of the expertise and experience of Ms Ramano, the financial director, and confirms this to shareholders.

-- The committee has reviewed the expertise, resources and experience of the company’s finance function.
-It was noted that management was taking steps to alleviate the additional workload as a result of a number of projects and increased complexities
+- The committee has reviewed the expertise, resources and experience of the company's finance function.
+It noted that management was taking steps to alleviate the impact of a higher workload given the number of projects and increased complexities

-- In making these assessments, we have obtained feedback from both external and internal audit
+- In making these assessments, the committee obtained feedback from external and internal audit